xanderlmk/CardCrafter/README.md

 - Sealed classes rather than using cardTypes (which has null cardTypes leading to more memory/data usage)
 - Application Logo
 - Fix/report any existing glitches/bugs you find

+## Bugs to fix :
+- When adding a card, it should reflect easily if there is still cards due
+- Optimize speed when getting a card